 The very distinctive character of Lake Nyasa is 14 rivers pour their waters into the lake and only one river flows out to the sea, the Shira River.

 The Lake of stars offers so many things such as numerous opportunities for water sports as well as diving.
 The lake is enormously rich with diverse fish species approximately 30% of world’s cichlid species (colorful fish which are easily seen in the lake’s clear water) and is one of the most appealing lakes that offer unforgettable underwater views!
 For fish-lovers, the lake is a paradise.

-Some parts of the lake offer nice beaches and places to swim.
-Matema, in the northern part of the lake is considered to be the best beach for people who like to relax swim along the lake shore.
-In contrast to other lakes the water of lake Nyasa is bilharzias free.
-There are also caves and interesting waterfalls to see.
+The lake also offers nice beaches and places to swim.
+One of the best lakes is Matema, located in the northern part of the lake.
+The lake is considered to be the best beach for people who like to swim along the lakeshore.

 Though Lake Nyasa does not receive many tourists, the lake is magnificently attractive and is rich in crocodiles and hippopotamus.
 For Fish lovers, Lake Nyasa is biologically the most diverse lake, containing approximately 30% of world’s cichlid species (colorful fish which are easily seen in the lake’s clear water)

 May to mid-November is the dry season and this is the time when the breeding birds leave the Malawi region.
 November and December offer the best time to visit Malawi if birding safari is your interest.

 Touches the border of 3 countries like Tanzania, Malawi and Mozambique